cb372/docker-sample/README.md

 6. Once everything has started up, you should be able to access the webapp via [http://localhost/](http://localhost/) on your host machine.

     open http://localhost/

+You can also login to the image and have a look around:

+    docker run -i -t my-app /bin/bash